Taiwan and international organizations

-Taiwan (officially known as the Republic of China) participates in a number of international organizations.
-Under pressure from China (officially the People's Republic of China), Taiwan has been excluded from, or downgraded in, many international organizations.
+Taiwan (officially the Republic of China) participates in a number of international organizations.
+Under pressure from the People's Republic of China (PRC, commonly known as "China"), the ROC has been excluded from, or downgraded in, many international organizations.
 In other cases, Taiwan may retain full participation, either as Taiwan, the Republic of China, or due to the usage of names such as "Chinese Taipei."